astropy/astropy/docs/io/unified.rst

 Mixin Columns
 ^^^^^^^^^^^^^^

-Starting with astropy 3.0 it is possible to store not only standard `~astropy.table.Column` objects to a FITS table HDU but also the following :ref:`mixin_columns`:
+It is now possible to store not only standard `~astropy.table.Column` objects to a FITS table HDU, but also the following :ref:`mixin_columns`:

--`astropy.time.Time`
+- `astropy.time.Time`
--`astropy.units.Quantity`
+- `astropy.units.Quantity`

-Consequently, the ability to convert FITS columns which are representations of a ``mixin column`` into that class, while storing in an `~astropy.table.Table` has been provided.
+Consequently, the ability to store FITS columns which are representations of a ``mixin column`` as mixin columns in a `~astropy.table.Table` has been provided.

 In general a mixin column may contain multiple data components as well as object attributes beyond the standard Column attributes like ``format`` or ``description``.
-Abiding by the rules set by the FITS standard, requires mapping of these data components and object attributes to the appropriate FITS specification columns and keywords.
+Abiding by the rules set by the FITS standard, requires mapping of these data components and object attributes to the appropriate FITS table columns and keywords.

-Thus, a well defined protocol has been developed to allow the storage of mixin columns in FITS while still maintaining considerable ``round-tripping``.
+Thus, a well defined protocol has been developed to allow the storage of mixin columns in FITS while still maintaining ``round-tripping``.

-* Quantity
+* `~astropy.units.Quantity`

-  Since the only difference between `~astropy.table.Table` and `~astropy.table.QTable` is that the former converts columns with an associated ``unit`` attribute to `~astropy.units.Quantity` objects, a Quantity object in a QTable is treated the same way as a standard Column with a unit attribute in a Table.
-It used the ``TUNITn`` column keyword to incorporate the unit attribute of Quantity.
+  Since the only difference between `~astropy.table.Table` and `~astropy.table.QTable` is that the former converts columns with an associated ``unit`` attribute to ``Quantity`` objects, a Quantity object in a QTable is treated the same way as a standard Column with a unit attribute in a Table.
+It uses the ``TUNITn`` FITS column keyword to incorporate the unit attribute of Quantity.

       >>> from astropy.table import QTable
       >>> from astropy.units import Quantity